AJarete/MidTermProject/README.md

         Round notes
         Round score
     View all saved rounds.
-    Edit or delete existing rounds (if implemented).
+    Edit or delete existing rounds.
     Persistent data storage using SQLite.

 Technologies Used